Reality

 Dr. Robert Lanza, developed the theory of biocentrism which states that the existence of life and biology are central to being, reality and the cosmos—our consciousness.
 In essence, it is that life creates the universe, rather than the other way around.
 Dr. Lanza asks “Why does our observation change what happens?
 Answer: Because reality is a process that requires our consciousness.”

 That is not a correct answer, because it is always dealing with our perception of reality.
 In other words, what we observe changes according to our observation.
-The example here would be eye-witness testimony would and could differ according to where and what perspective the witness was experiencing at that time.
+The example here would be eye-witness testimony that differs according to where and what perspective the witness was experiencing at that time.

 One such supporter of this theory is Dr. Eben Alexander, who while clinically brain dead, had an experience visiting “heaven”.
 “My journey deep into coma, outside this lowly physical realm and into the loftiest dwelling place of the almighty Creator, revealed the indescribably immense chasm between our human knowledge and the awe-inspiring realm of God.”
 There are obviously infinite realms that are G-d’s, and not of human experience.